chefBrian/oneConstantFirefox/README.md

 - Content script injects links into Fantrax DOM elements via a MutationObserver
 - MLB player IDs are looked up via the [MLB Stats API](https://statsapi.mlb.com/api/v1/people/search)
 - Videos are fetched from the MLB Film Room GraphQL API (`fastball-gateway.mlb.com`) via the background script
-- Hitter videos use structured queries with `HitResult` and `HitDistance` filters
-- Pitcher highlights use FREETEXT search; strikeout/HR filters use structured queries
+- Hitter videos use structured queries with `HitResult` and `HitDistance` filters; pitcher highlights use FREETEXT search; strikeout/HR filters use structured queries
+- Statcast percentile data is fetched from Baseball Savant; rolling xwOBA chart renders on a `<canvas>` element for hitters
+- FanGraphs pitcher stats (Stuff+, Location+, Pitching+, xFIP, SIERA) are fetched from the FanGraphs leaderboard API
 - `declarativeNetRequest` rules inject headers for `fastball-clips.mlb.com` video playback
 - Live game detection uses the MLB Schedule API (with `broadcasts` hydration), matched to player teams parsed from the Fantrax DOM
 - Exclusive broadcasts (Peacock, Apple TV+, ESPN, Netflix, TBS) are detected via `availabilityCode: "exclusive"` and routed to the streaming platform